wanglab1/CGPA/README.md

 The "MULTI-GENE CORRELATION" feature includes a correlation network, PCA loading plot, and Spearman correlogram.
 These tools collectively display the pairwise correlations between genes.

 ## Immunotherapy Discovery
-The CGPA offers prognostic insights for single genes, gene pairs, and gene sets in immunotherapy datasets.
-Currently, we provide 43 datasets, with 15 of them containing survival information, and we are working on expanding the resources further.
+The CGPA provides a platform for gene prognostic exploration in immunotherapy datasets.
+It includes all publicly available datasets, enabling users to investigate single genes, gene pairs, and gene sets.
+The app supports detailed survival analysis and is continually updated to incorporate new data, ensuring comprehensive resources for researchers in the field of immunotherapy.